arlonproj/arlon/docs/clustertemplate.md

 ## Architecture diagram

-This example shows a base cluster named `capi-quickstart` used to deploy two workload clusters `cluster-a` and `cluster-b`.
+This example shows a cluster template named `capi-quickstart` used to deploy two workload clusters `cluster-a` and `cluster-b`.
 Additionally, `cluster-a` is given profile `xxx`, while `cluster-b` is given profile `yyy`.

 ![architecture](./images/arlon_gen2.png)

-## Base Cluster
+## Cluster Template

-A base cluster serves as a base for creating new workload clusters.
-The workload clusters are all exact copies of the base cluster, meaning that they acquire all unmodified resources of the base cluster, except for:
+A cluster template serves as a base for creating new workload clusters.
+The workload clusters are all exact copies of the cluster template, meaning that they acquire all unmodified resources of the cluster template, except for:

 - resource names, which are prefixed during the cluster creation process to make them unique to avoid conflicts
 - the namespace, which is set to a new namespace unique to the workload cluster

 ### Preparation

-- To create a base cluster, a user first creates a single YAML file containing the desired Cluster API cluster and all related resources (e.g. MachineDeployments, etc...), using whatever tool the user chooses (e.g. `clusterctl generate cluster`).
+- To create a cluster template, a user first creates a single YAML file containing the desired Cluster API cluster and all related resources (e.g. MachineDeployments, etc...), using whatever tool the user chooses (e.g. `clusterctl generate cluster`).
 The user is responsible for the correctness of the file and resources within.
 Arlon will not check for errors.
 For example, the specified Kubernetes version